NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Creature Family Ability Glossary/(Kallas Devil) Waterfall Torrent.md

 The Kallas Devil controls any water she touches.
-When the Kallas Devil is in water, she can cast [[Spells/Hydraulic Push|Hydraulic Push]] as an occult innate spell at will.
+When the Kallas Devil is in water, she can cast [[Hydraulic Push|Hydraulic Push]] as an occult innate spell at will.

 *Source: Pathfinder Lost Omens: Monsters of Myth* *OGL*